satori-chatbots/user-simulator/README.md

   This option creates an internal data frame that verifies if all "ask_about" queries are being responded or confirmed, and it is possible to export this dataframe once the conversation ended by setting the "export" field as True, as shown in the following example.
 This field is not mandatory, thus if only
   "all answered" is defined, the export field is set as False by default.
+    When all answered is set, conversations are regulated with a loop break based on the chatbot's fallback message in order to avoid infinite loops when the chatbot does not know how to answer to several questions made by the user.
+But, in some cases, this loop break can be dodged due to hallucinations from the chatbot, leading to irrelevant and extremely long conversations.
+To avoid this, a "limit" parameter is implemented in order to give the tester the possibility to stop the conversation after a specific amount of interactions in case the loop break was not triggered before or all queries were not answered.
+This parameter is not mandatory neither and will be set to 30 interactions by default.
   ```
   goal_style:
     all answered:
       export: True
+      limit: 20
   ```
   - default: the default mode enables "all answered" mode with export set as False, since no steps are defined.
 - interaction_style: this indicates how the user simulator should carry out the conversation.
 There are 7 options in this update